Personal life of Mustafa Kemal Atatürk: Children

+Sexuality

+British military intelligence reports from January 1921 authored by Charles Harington noted Atatürk's "homosexual vice".
+However, British historian A. L. Macfie notes that these reports may have come from Atatürk's enemies to discredit him.
+According to British biographers H. C. Armstrong and Patrick Balfour, and Turkish author İrfan Orga (who served under him), Atatürk was bisexual.
+Armstrong's book was the first biography of Atatürk, it was published during his lifetime and it is controversial: reviewers are divided on whether it is a realistic biography or a provocative fictional one.
+When Turkish journalist Peyami Safa first translated it into Turkish, he self-censored the excerpts about Atatürk's sexual life due to the control over his image.
+Allegations of homosexuality were similarly censored in all later translations, including the latest one in 2013.
+The LGBT encyclopedia Queers in History, citing Balfour, mentions the same sexual orientation.
+French LGBT historian Michel Larivière also lists Atatürk in his Dictionnaire historique des homosexuel-le-s célèbres.
+In 2007, Turkish authorities protested after Atatürk was listed among famous homosexuals and bisexuals in a book about homophobia published by the Minister of Education of the French Community of Belgium and intended to teachers.
+The list was removed from the upcoming edition of the book.
+The same year, a Turkish court blocked YouTube because of a video describing Atatürk as homosexual.

 Love of nature

 He attached importance to his horse Sakarya and his dog Fox.
 He was also anecdotally linked to preservation of Turkish Angora after an article in the Turkey's Reader's Digest reportedly claimed that Atatürk said "his successor would be bitten on the ankle by an odd-eyed white cat.

 Atatürk established the Forest Ranch in 1925.
 He wanted to have a modern farm in the suburbs of the capital including a green haven (arboretum) for people.
 The Forest Ranch developed a program to introduce domesticated livestock and horticulture in 1933.
 As a consequence of children being interested in the animals Atatürk involved in developing a program which then became known as "Ankara Zoo".
 The modern zoo which took 12 years to build, first of its kind in Turkey, gave a chance to people observe animals beyond the boundaries of circus and fairs.
 Atatürk, with his smallest adopted daughter Ülkü spend his time at the Forest Ranch and throughout the development stages of the Zoo until he died in 1938.
 The official opening was in 1945.